I have lost a library book. What should I do?

 You can pay for a lost item by cash or check in any branch.
 If you want to pay online by credit card, you may not see charges for the lost item until you let a circulation staff member know that an item has been lost.

 Save the receipt for the payment of a lost item.
-Then, if the item turns up later, you can return it to any branch and receive the difference between what you paid and the maximum overdue fine.
+Then, if the item turns up later, you can return it to any branch within six months and receive the difference between what you paid and the maximum overdue fine.